Health Career Exploration Week

 If the answer to any of these is "yes," MedQuest is the experience for you!

-MedQuest camp accepts approximately 35 students statewide who will be selected based on their recommendations, GPA, and the quality of their application.
+MedQuest camp accepts approximately 35 students statewide, with selections based on recommendations, GPA, and the overall quality of candidates' applications.

 Still need more information?
 Click HERE to check out our MedQuest PowerPoint.

-Open to high school students completing grades 9 through 12.
+Open to Oregon high school students completing grades 9 through 12.
 Preference is given to students in NEOAHEC's 11-county region.

 The camp fee is $400, including a $25 deposit, which must be submitted online with a debit or credit card when applying.
 Camp tuition will include all lodging, meals, activities, and supplies.
 A limited number of scholarships are available.